cr0hn/ja-shortener/README.md

 After searching extensively and not finding a solution that ticked all these boxes, I decided to create my own.
 This project is the result of that effort - a URL shortener that's both powerful and simple to use.

-Whether you're looking to deploy it for personal use or in a production environment, Just An URL Shortener provides all the essential features without the bloat.
+Whether you're looking to deploy it for personal use or in a production environment, Just Another URL Shortener provides all the essential features without the bloat.
 It's designed to be maintainable, secure, and efficient.

 ## How it works?